gumaerc-testorg/4.285-fall-2002/content/pages/related-resources.md

 Accenture and Buildfolio are examples of companies that provide more information about these topics, creating a reference point in industry and in practice that we discuss from an academic perspective.
 To see what these companies do, visit their web sites.

-{{% resource_link "7d3713a0-785f-4d44-a643-b5de8641a57a" "Accenture" %}} is the world's leading management consulting and technology services company.
+[Accenture](http://www.accenture.com/) is the world's leading management consulting and technology services company.

-{{% resource_link "6b8b5d35-7c77-483c-8661-3b0f26042c3a" "Buildfolio.com" %}} is the leading provider of business-to-business e-commerce solutions for the building construction industry.
+[Buildfolio.com](http://www.markosweb.com/www/buildfolio.com/) is the leading provider of business-to-business e-commerce solutions for the building construction industry.
 Founded in September 1999, Buildfolio.com aims to be the #1 global electronic marketplace for the sourcing and procurement of building products.
 Buildfolio.com aims to radically improve the way architects, engineers, contractors and suppliers source, buy and sell the construction materials.